get started

 2. Incomplete Project Specs

-The reality is, until you engage a company in a detailed discovery process, they have only a vague idea of what you need (and want) and will apply some guesswork.
+The reality is, until you engage a company in a detailed discovery process, they have a limited idea of what you need (and want) and will apply some guesswork.
 Yes, even if they’ve done projects that sound similar to yours and they base their estimate on those projects.

 It may seem like a good developer can easily switch to different programming languages.
 And yes, once you know one language it’s easier to learn others.
 But that is really simplifying what it takes to bring a great app to life!

-If the price estimates you receive for app development vary widely, another answer is that you might not be comparing apples to apples with respect to the types of companies you’ve been talking to.
+If the price estimates you receive for app development vary widely, another reason why is that you might not be comparing apples to apples with respect to the types of agencies you’ve been talking to.

 The style of service you receive will be different (not necessarily better or worse, depending on your preferences) and so will the price points.